Skip to main content

 }

-The collection shapes (entityCollections, eventCollections, timeCollections) hold ordered groupings whose entityIds / eventIds arrays are remapped by the cross-user import path (since v0.1.7) when ids change.
+The collection shapes (entityCollections, eventCollections, timeCollections) hold ordered groupings whose entityIds / eventIds arrays are remapped by the cross-user import path when ids change.

 Replacing the document